MSN - Family Nurse Practitioner

 FNP faculty members integrate evidence-based practice throughout the curriculum and maintain active clinical practice.

-  - Our faculty will assist students in identifying appropriate practicum sites and preceptors.
+  - Our faculty and graduate staff will assist students in identifying appropriate practicum sites and preceptors.

   - The pass rate on the national FNP certification exam for graduates of SXU's FNP program has consistently exceeded the national average.

   - FNP students are eligible to apply for a variety of scholarships.
 Generous tuition discounts are offered to nurses employed by SXU clinical partner agencies.

   - A post-master's certificate is available for students who already have a master's in nursing.
 Program of study is individualized.

   Please view the admission requirements to learn how to enroll and begin the application process.